ysureshkumar/TurvoBanking/README.md

 					}

-	2. For Updating Token by marking it as complete or cancel method = PUT  url = http://localhost:8080/turvo/tokens/{tokenId}
+	2. For Updating Token by marking it as complete or cancel (This action can be done only by ADMIN) method = PUT  url = http://localhost:8080/turvo/tokens/{tokenId}

 				### while marking token as complete we should provide request body with tokenid and status as follows